Lojain-Abdalrazaq/ENCS3130-Linux-Lab-Shell-Project/README.md

-# Linux-Shell-Project✅
-<h2>🔻About this project🔻<br></h2>
+<h2>About this project<br></h2>
-⚡The first shell project in Linux Lab course.
-The aim of this project is to make operation on specific txt file (Contacts.txt) such as adding new data, edit the current data, delete the unwanted inforamtion, srearch for specfic contact info and list them using Shell Scripting.⚡
+⚡The first shell project in the Linux Lab course.
+The aim of this project is to make operations on specific txt file (Contacts.txt) such as adding new data, editing the current data, deleting the unwanted inforamtion, search for specific contact info and listing them using Shell Scripting.⚡